Learning with Selectively Labeled Data from Multiple Decision-makers: Related Work

+Our work also connects to the literature on counterfactual evaluation under unmeasured confounding. \citet{rambachan2022counterfactual} derive IV-based partial identification bounds for evaluating the predictive performance of given risk scores and cite selective labels as an example.
+In contrast, we focus on learning robust classification rules under both point and partial identification (see \Cref{thm:worstcase-classification-risk,thm:exact-id-risk}).

+Another line of work addresses selective labels via online learning \citep{kilbertus2020fair,wei2021decision,yang2022adaptive}, where the decision-maker can control whether to collect the true label of each unit by making appropriate decisions.
+The goal is to effectively balance the exploration and exploitation.
+In contrast, our work considers an offline setting where the dataset is already given and the decision-maker can no longer collect labels through exploration.

-Our work builds on the IV literature in statistics and econometrics.
-IV is a common and powerful tool to handle unmeasured confounding in causal inference \citep[e.g., ][]{angrist2009mostly, angrist1995identification,angrist1996identification}.
-Actually, some empirical studies have already considered heterogenous decision-makers as an IV, such as the judge IV in \cite{kling2006incarceration,mueller2015criminal}.
-However, these analyses are based on linear parametric models, while our identification analysis is free of any parametric restrictions.
+\textbf{Identification Analysis with IV}~~ This work builds on the instrumental variables (IV) literature in statistics and econometrics.
+IV methods are widely used to address unmeasured confounding in causal inference \citep{angrist2009mostly,angrist1995identification,angrist1996identification}.
+Several empirical studies, such as \citet{kling2006incarceration} and \citet{mueller2015criminal}, have already leveraged heterogeneity among decision-makers—e.g., judge assignment—as an IV.
+However, these analyses typically rely on \emph{parametric linear} models, whereas our identification strategy is fully \emph{nonparametric} and does not impose parametric assumptions.

-Our point identification analysis builds on \cite{wang2018bounded,cui2021semiparametric} and our partial identification analysis builds on \cite{manski1998monotone,swanson2018partial,balke1994counterfactual}.
-Our paper directly extends these results to the evaluation of prediction risks under selective labels, and develop novel reformulations that enable efficient learning of prediction rules via a unified procedure.

-Our work is also tied to the literature of learning individualized treatment rules (ITR) \citep[e.g., ][]{zhao2012estimating,kosorok2019precision,qian2011performance}.
-Particularly relevant to our work are \cite{cui2021semiparametric,pu2021estimating}, who study ITR learning with instrumental variables in the point identification setting and partial identification setting respectively.
-They consider a causal problem with a binary treatment variable and a binary IV, while we consider a selective label problem with a multi-valued IV.
-Moreover, our paper features a unified solution to learning in both identification settings.
+Our \emph{exact identification} analysis builds on \citet{wang2018bounded} and \citet{cui2021semiparametric}, who study the identification of average treatment effects using binary-valued instruments.
+We extend their results to multi-valued IVs.
+Our \emph{partial identification} results extend the classic bounds introduced by Manski \citep{manski1990nonparametric,manski1998monotone}.
+We show that our bounds also reduce to those of \citet{balke1994counterfactual} in the case of a binary instrument and binary outcome.
+Furthermore, we establish the sharpness of our IV partial bounds using techniques from \citet{kedagni2017generalized}.
+For a broader overview of IV partial identification, see also \citet{swanson2018partial}.